 Outline - means to set out the main characteristics/features and say how relevant to the question.
-It is important to make sure that the characteristics are different enough to each other (distinct characteristics that don't overlap).
-It is good practice to write the points separately so that it is clear to the examiner that they are separate points.
+It is important to make sure that the characteristics are different enough to each other and It is good practice to write the points separately (use bullet points) so that it is clear to the examiner that they are separate points.
 Outlining 2 or 3 factors or reasons for 4 or 6 marks should only require a sentence or two each.
-Use 'leading to' or 'therefore' or 'so' to make sure the point links to the question.
+Use 'leading to' or 'therefore' or 'because' to make sure the point links to the question.

-- e.g. Outline three characteristics of the globalization of culture - "global products such as McDonalds are now found worldwide and so everyone can consume similar food (a part of culture)" (plus 2 more).
+e.g. Outline three characteristics of the globalization of culture

+"global products such as McDonalds are now found worldwide and so everyone can consume similar food (a part of culture)" (plus 2 more).

 Outline and explain - means to set out the main characteristics/features and develop the purpose of the argument or the reasons behind the argument.
 There are AO2 and AO3 in these 10 mark questions so application, analysis and evaluation is also required even though the question does not explicitly ask for these.
 Relevant studies/sociologists and contemporary examples should be included.
 For each reason one or two paragraphs are needed.
-Again, make sure that the characteristics are different enough.
-Using 'because' or 'so' leads the examiner to the explanation.